vishwa5854/SWS/README.md

   8. Input given in the user request is relative GET /cgi-bin/../sws/hello.cgi HTTP/1.0 and it stays inside the cgi-bin
   9. Input given in the user request is relative GET /cgi-bin/../../hello.cgi HTTP/1.0 and it goes outside the cgi-bin
   8.

+Crazy Things
+1. If I put a relative path in CURL it will remove all dots before making the request which wasted almost 2 hours of our time.
+2. Telnet fails when a large CGI is being executed.